Tomoyasu Hotei: Auto-Mod, solo career and Complex (1982–2012)

 In addition to many bestselling solo albums, Hotei composed and performed the score for Hiroyuki Nakano's Samurai Fiction, as well as starring in the film.
-He composed three tracks for the cult classic American film Fear and Loathing in Las Vegas together with Ray Cooper.
-Hotei's best known song "Battle Without Honor or Humanity" was used in Quentin Tarantino's feature film Kill Bill, the PlayStation 2 version of Dance Dance Revolution SuperNOVA, and Michael Bay's feature film Transformers.
+He composed three tracks for the American film Fear and Loathing in Las Vegas together with Ray Cooper.
+Hotei's best known song "Battle Without Honor or Humanity" was used in Quentin Tarantino's feature film Kill Bill, the PlayStation 2 version of Dance Dance Revolution SuperNova and Michael Bay's feature film Transformers.
 Hotei recorded a cover of John Lennon's "Happy Xmas (War Is Over)" for Merry Axemas: A Guitar Christmas, an instrumental guitar Christmas album featuring tracks from guitarists including Richie Sambora, Jeff Beck, Joe Perry, Eric Johnson, Steve Vai and Steve Morse.

 Hotei collaborated with Char for the 2006 single "Stereocaster".
 The following year he, Char and Brian Setzer held a short joint tour.

 On July 30 and 31, 2011, Hotei and Kikkawa reunited as Complex for two nights at the Tokyo Dome.
 All proceeds were donated to aid the victims of the 2011 Tōhoku earthquake and tsunami.

 On February 1, 2012, Hotei performed a concert at the Saitama Super Arena to celebrate his 50th birthday.
-Former Boøwy drummer Makoto Takahashi appeared as a special guest and together they played Boøwy's "Justy" and "No. New York".
-Hotei made his directorial debut in April 2012, with the stage play Psychedelic Pain, for which he also wrote the music.
+His Boøwy and Auto-Mod bandmate Makoto Takahashi appeared as a special guest and together they played Boøwy's "Justy" and "No. New York".
+Hotei made his directorial debut in April 2012, with the stage play Psychedelic Pain, which was written by Yukinojo Mori and for which Hotei wrote the music.
 On May 8, it was announced that Hotei would move to London in June, in hopes of starting an international career.